 This lovely neighborhood is just a 10-minute drive to Whiskey Row, so you’re still not too far from the fun of the historic district of Prescott or downtown.
 Of course, you’re also surrounded by a variety of nature trails and stunning vistas.
 Here are just a few of the best things to do while staying in Ponderosa Park:

 - In the mood for a scenic road trip?
-Head off the main drag and go south on Highway 89 for quite the scenic car ride; you’ll explore the Prescott National Forest, Peeples Valley, and Congress Valley, two historic areas in Yavapai County, and then make your way into Wickenburg.
+Head off the main drag and go south on Highway 89 for quite the scenic car ride; you’ll explore the Prescott National Forest, Peeples Valley, and Congress Valley, two historic areas in Yavapai County, and then go into Wickenburg.

 - Drive north to Upper Goldwater Lake, a 15-acre fishing lake with docks, canoeing, kayaking, a playground, picnic areas, and more.